Discussing Torah matters because the Torah matters

 Coiled around a high branch in the center of the Garden the snake studies the man and his wife, their heat signature held in the narrow slits of his black eyes.
 He is absolutely still but for a forked tongue that slips in and out of his mouth, each pass delivering to him the scent of his unsuspecting prey.
 He hungers for this couple, the first human beings.
 But it is, more specifically, their holiness that fires his appetite, for in their holiness is the likeness of God.

 This snake is unlike any other creature in the Garden because this snake is no animal at all, but the enemy himself in the form of his most fundamental essence.
-His essence is revealed in the Garden of Eden because Eden is a zone wherein physical reality perfectly articulates the spiritual reality unpinning it.
+His essence is revealed in the Garden of Eden because Eden is a zone where physical reality perfectly articulates the spiritual reality unpinning it.
 In this place, the enemy has no choice but to manifest as a cold-blooded snake, some mix between a viper with a venomous bite and a cobra ready to encircle and strangulate its prey.

 From what heights he has fallen!
 The enemy was once ordained to be a guardian of heaven.
 He was the seal of perfection, one full of wisdom and perfect in beauty.
 He was adorned with precious stones on the day he was created.
 He was blameless in his ways until wickedness was found in him.
 His heart became proud on account of his beauty (Ezekiel 28:11-17).
 Self-indulgence corrupted his wisdom.
 Intoxicated with pride, the mantra of his heart so became: